moleculediscovery/workshop2023/index.md

 [TBA] --->

 ### Registration
 The workshop will be open to everyone without a registration fee.
-The registration link will be shared shortly.
+You can register [here](https://www.eventbrite.com/e/ellis-machine-learning-for-molecule-discovery-workshop-tickets-723480107477?aff=oddtdtcreator).

 ### Schedule
 Fri, Dec.
 8th 2023, 09:00 am - 6:00 pm, CET, online format